 Continuing the series on simple ways where randomization can help solve consensus.
 The model is lock-step (synchrony) with $f<n/2$ omission failures.
 We know that in the worst case reaching agreement takes at least $f+1$ rounds.
 Can randomization help reduce the expected number of rounds?
-In the post, we show a simple randomized consensus algorithm including a simple weak coin protocol.
+In the post, we show a simple randomized consensus algorithm including a simple weak coin protocol that works against a weak adaptive adversary.

 As in the previous post for crash failures and in any use of randomness, we need to make sure that the randomness is unpredictable and that the adversary can only adapt to the randomness when it’s too late for it to matter.